The Four Freshmen: Style

 According to The New Grove Dictionary of Music and Musicians:

 The group represented a modernizing force in the sphere of close harmony quartets in American popular music, moving away from the barbershop style to introduce elements of jazz.
 In doing so, they influenced younger groups such as the Hi-Los and the Beach Boys.

 The Oxford Companion to Popular Music says:

 They sing with great variety, in quiet unison or full-throated harmony, using modern jazz harmonies and varied dynamics, a considerable advance on the typical close-harmony quartets that had preceded them.

 Influence

-The Four Freshmen were an important influence on Brian Wilson, beginning in the mid-50s.
+The Four Freshmen were an important influence on Brian Wilson of The Beach Boys, beginning in the mid-1950s.
 He listened to one of their albums, Four Freshmen and 5 Trombones, and it "mesmerized" him.
 He spoke very highly of it: "'It brings a feeling of love inside me....
 That feeling of harmony.'"
 Aside from listening to their music, the teenage Wilson made a point of seeing the Four Freshmen perform live: "he made solitary pilgrimages to the resort hotels of Catalina Island to see the Four Freshmen."

 The Four Freshmen are also credited with influencing The Lettermen, The Four Preps and The Manhattan Transfer, among other vocal groups.

 The Donald Fagen song "Maxine", from his 1982 50s-themed album The Nightfly, in which Fagen accompanies himself on four-part harmonies, has been described as inspired by the Four Freshmen.
 The Four Freshmen covered the song on their 1986 album Fresh!